Mirror in the Bathroom

-"Mirror in the Bathroom" is a single by British ska band the Beat released as a single in 1980 from their debut album I Just Can't Stop It.
-It reached number 4 in the UK Singles Chart and consequently was their highest charting release in the UK until 1983.
+"Mirror in the Bathroom" is a single by the English ska band the Beat, released as a single in 1980 from their debut studio album I Just Can't Stop It.
+It reached number 4 on the UK singles chart and consequently was their highest charting release in the UK until 1983.
 It was released again in 1995 as a 12" single and early in 1996 as a CD single (both containing contemporary club remixes) to promote B.P.M.: The Very Best of the Beat.
 The reissued single reached number 44 in 1996.

 The song was ranked at #3 among the top ten "Tracks of the Year" for 1980 by NME.